-Our fellowship offers 2 tracks: Pediatric (3-years) and Emergency Medicine (2-years) Each year contains 13 four-week blocks.
+Our fellowship offers 2 tracks: Pediatric (3 years) and Emergency Medicine (2 years) Each year contains 12 monthly blocks.

-All fellows participate in weekly conference.
-Conference covers core PEM content, simulation, POCUS, Procedural skills, Board Review, EBM, Article review, Case review, M&M, Specialist rounds, research meetings, journal watch, QI as well as joint conferences with PEM programs in the region.
+All fellows participate in the weekly conference.
+Conference covers core PEM content, simulation, POCUS, Procedural skills, Board Review, EBM, Article review, Case review, M&M, Specialist rounds, research meetings, journal watch, QI/patient safety, Adult EM topics, Wellness, as well as joint conferences with PEM programs in the region.

 We match each fellow with a faculty mentor and a scholarly oversight committee to help ensure that they achieve their full clinical and scholarly potential during their time in our program.